zopefoundation/Zope/docs/zdgbook/GettingStarted.rst

   http://localhost:8080/manage

-You can see a list of installable applications in the drop-down box on the top right corner.
+When you have a look at the drop-down box in the top right corner, you see a list of objects you may create.

 In the next section we will create the poll application.
 Later, we will make it installable, too.